Material and Construction

 Length of Torso

 The length of a jacket's torso is important to look at not only because it determines whether it will fit tall people, but also because it determines whether it will work under a backpack or harness.
 It is unbelievably annoying to go climbing in an ill-fitting jacket that slowly comes untucked as you climb.
 There is a constant urge to tug the layer down, which is made worse when you reach down to grab a piece of gear, only to find that the jacket has come completely untucked and fallen over your gear loop.
 Not a great situation.
 Luckily, most manufacturers have figured this out and unless you are exceedingly tall, there is surely a model of adequate length on the market.
-The Black Diamond CoEfficient and the Columbia Steens Mountain 2.0 are both models that feature a long torso.
+The Black Diamond CoEfficient features a long torso.

 Length of Sleeves